A few weeks to go and we will be at the starting line of THE most famous Belgian race: 20K of Brussels!

-A healthy adult required from 2000 to 4000 calories a day depending on its weight, height and level of physical activity.
+A healthy adult required from 2000 to 4000 calories a day depending on their weight, height, and level of physical activity.
 Its needs can be increased in case of high activity.

 Before the race:

 3 hours before racing, it is important to eat a light meal, rich in carbohydrates.
 Poor in meat <100 g (proteins are slowly digested).
-Also take a fruit and drink enough water.
+Also, take fruit and drink enough water.